kameronberget/OrganizePhotos/README.md

 - Our 'August' folder had an additional level of 'Summer Hike' that contained one image.
 This is because the image matched our date filter inside our CSV.
 This is a greate way to further orgnanize events.

 #Logging
 Everytime you run the script a log is created inside the folder in which it was ran.
+An HTML report is also generated that contains info for each operation.

+**YOU MUST USE IE TO VIEW THE REPORT**